albertopessia/Kpax3.jl/README.md

 ## Reference
 To know more about the underlying statistical model, refer to the following publications (the first is the primary citation if you use the package):

 Pessia, A. and Corander, J. (2018).
-Kpax3: Bayesian bi-clustering of large sequence datasets.
-Bioinformatics. _Submitted_
+Kpax3: Bayesian bi-clustering of large sequence datasets. _Bioinformatics_. doi: [10.1093/bioinformatics/bty056](https://doi.org/10.1093/bioinformatics/bty056)

 Pessia, A., Grad, Y., Cobey, S., Puranen, J. S., and Corander, J. (2015) K-Pax2: Bayesian identification of cluster-defining amino acid positions in large sequence datasets. _Microbial Genomics_ **1**(1). doi: [10.1099/mgen.0.000025](http://doi.org/10.1099/mgen.0.000025)